Internet Communities. Posting/Editing to Mailing Lists, etc.

 The List is intended to be a high content, low noise, and friendly place to post.
 Please read a few messages before posting so you get a feel for how it works.

 When you reply to a message, reply after your quoted material and QUOTE JUST ENOUGH of the original post so that others can understand what you are talking about.
 TRIM OFF THE REST!
 Please do NOT insert 2 lines of reply above 100 lines of quoted material; this only irritates the rest of the readers.
-This problem is most often with those on Digest mode.
+This problem is most often seen, very annoyingly, with those on Digest mode.

 Replying after quoted material (called bottom posting), instead of replying before quoted material (called top posting), comes from the earliest days of E-mail, and is not universally true anymore.
 There have been numerous discussions, even arguments, over the two methods.
 I suggest you do it in a way that it is apropos to the message, as best possible, in your judgment.

 Not all that proficient on editing E-mails?
 Want to know how to do it better?
 Want to know about special keyboard characters?
 Using foreign computers or traveling to foreign countries? ...ETC. ?

 WHO are BMW People?BMW people, if I might be allowed to generalize and stereotype for a moment (you have no choice, unless you press DELETE, right now), tend to be intelligent, pragmatic, thinking individuals.
-In approaching modifications (that add visible goodies, and are often called "Mod's" or "Farkles"), BMW folks tend to be guided by concerns over actual measureable gains, comfort, and/or safety aspects.
-Typically, as a group (there are exceptions of course), BMW folks don't buy the Loud Pipes Save Lives argument.
-You'll find mostly stock exhaust systems on BMW motorcycles.
+In approaching modifications (especiallly that add visible goodies, and are often called "Mod's" or "Farkles"), BMW riders tend to be guided by concerns over actual measurable gains, comfort, and/or safety aspects.
+BMW riders usually don't believe Loud Pipes Save Lives arguments.
+You'll find mostly stock or near stock, and a reasonably quiet sound exhaust system on BMW motorcycles.
+Oftentimes, such riders/owners are well aware of all the effort BMW went into to develop a quiet exhaust system that actually performs...many times the performance is BETTER than ANY aftermarket system.
 With some exceptions, BMW folks, for safety, tend towards "All The Gear, All The Time (ATGATT)".
+Most BMW folks are not showoff types.
+Few take serious chances.